 Hope & Social

-Hope & Social, eight hoodlums play all-out, ballsy, joyous and uplifting music to win the hearts of many a gig-goer throughout their 10-year tenure as one of the UK’s hardest working bands.
+Hope & Social, six hoodlums play all-out, ballsy, joyous and uplifting music to win the hearts of many a gig-goer throughout their 10-year tenure as one of the UK’s hardest working bands.
 Hope and Social gigs are a bewildering mix of chaos and superlative musicianship, built on some of the finest songs you’ll ever hear, and garnished with generous portion of Northern, self deprecating humour.
 With a three piece horn section and five part harmonies, Hope and Social make a massive sound that draws influence from soul, indie, folk, disco and art rock.
 You’ll sing, you’ll dance, you’ll smile so much your face will hurt.

 Critically acclaimed “Happy Bread (and Cruel Hangovers) is Hope & Social’s sixth studio album; a band in a room playing its bloody socks off.
 Think Dexys.
 Think The Hold Steady.
 Think the grooviest, funnest bar band you can imagine!